Brennan Johnson: Nottingham Forest

+Loan to Lincoln City

-On 25 September 2020, Johnson joined League One club Lincoln City on a season-long loan.
+On 25 September 2020, Johnson joined EFL League One club Lincoln City on a season-long loan.
 He made his debut two days later, coming off the bench against Charlton Athletic.
-He scored his first career goal against Plymouth Argyle, heading in from close range.
-In April 2021, Johnson scored his first career hat-trick in a match against Milton Keynes Dons, taking Johnson just 11 minutes to accomplish this feat.
+On 20 October, he scored his first career goal in a 2–0 victory against Plymouth Argyle, heading in from close range.
+On 13 April 2021, Johnson scored his first career hat-trick in a span of 11 minutes as his side defeated Milton Keynes Dons 4–0.
+In the promotion play-offs at the end of the season, he scored in a 2–0 win over Sunderland in the first leg of the semi-finals on 19 May.
+Lincoln would reach the League One play-off final, though ultimately failed to earn promotion following a 2–1 defeat to Blackpool.

+Return to Nottingham Forest

-Johnson's first professional goal for Nottingham Forest came in a 1–1 draw against local rivals Derby County on 28 August 2021.
+Johnson's first professional goal for Nottingham Forest came in a 1–1 draw against rivals Derby County on 28 August 2021.
 Forest experienced an upturn of form after the appointment of Steve Cooper, replacing Chris Hughton, and after scoring one goal and providing two assists in a month where Forest had three wins, Johnson was awarded the EFL Young Player of the Month award for September 2021.
 Johnson was awarded the EFL Championship Player of the Month award for April 2022 after his four goals and four assists helped Forest into the play-offs, narrowly missing out on automatic promotion.
 Johnson would play in all three games of the play-offs, and was the topscorer across all Championship play-off games, scoring once in each of the semi-final legs against Sheffield United.
-He also successfully scored in the subsequent penalty shootout against Sheffield United, which took place as the teams were tied after both legs of the semi-final.
+He also scored in the subsequent penalty shootout against Sheffield United, which took place as the teams were tied after both legs of the semi-final.

 Johnson ended the season as Forest's top scorer with 19 goals in all competitions, including in both semi-final legs of their successful play-off campaign.
 He was named the EFL Championship Young Player of the Season.
 On 1 July 2022, he signed a new four-year contract with Nottingham Forest, which was set to expire in June 2026.
 Johnson played in every game in Nottingham Forest's return to the Premier League in 2022–23 as they avoided relegation, providing eight goals and three assists.